 - Please place shoes in a bag, the shoe rack has temporarily been removed.

 - We ask students to comply with a ‘pray and go’ system to give all students an opportunity to pray.

 - No staying, no socialising and no shaking hands.

 - Please wear face masks during prayer and use the hand sanitizer station when entering and exiting prayer room.

-Touchpoints entering and exiting will be cleaned frequently throughout the day, and the floor area will be sanitized between prayers.
+Touchpoints entering and exiting are cleaned frequently throughout the day, and the floor area is sanitized between prayers.